 CG recognizes that cyber and IT risks (those risk related to inadequate or failed internal and/or external (third party) IT processes and systems) have increasingly become a potential threat to the Group and its customers.
 Accordingly, with the constantly evolving and changing threat landscape we accept that there will always be some level of cyber/ IT security risk associated with the pursuit of our business given our growing dependence on technology and electronic communication.
 To reduce the impact of losses suffered in the normal course of business and to meaningfully reduce the likelihood of suffering a large or unexpected loss, CG continually invests in the development of a robust IT security architecture comprising both physical and logical controls, policies and procedures, third party controls over access to IT systems and employee training.
-In addition.
-CG also has in place a comprehensive IT Incident Response policy and procedures to fully address and mitigate cyber-attacks and security incidents should they occur.
+In addition, CG has in place a comprehensive suite of cyber security tools and monitoring services in place as well as IT Incident Response policy and procedures to fully address and mitigate cyber-attacks and security incidents should they occur.